AlbertoVari/QISKIT-code/README.md

 11. **grover.py**: Implements Grover's algorithm, a quantum search algorithm that provides a quadratic speedup for unstructured search problems compared to classical algorithms.

+12. **quantum-qudit-crack.py**: Simulates a quantum brute-force password attack using Grover's algorithm, extended to qudits (d-dimensional quantum systems) instead of normal qubits.
+It operates in a hybrid quantum-classical way and also logs memory usage and execution time.

 Each program serves as a practical example of quantum computing principles, offering insights into both foundational concepts and advanced quantum algorithms.